 As you approach your final destination, you will appreciate the grandeur of the high jungle and enjoy breathtaking panoramic views.
 The beauty of the Urubamba River will accompany you throughout your journey.
 Finally, you will reach Aguas Calientes, the town at the foot of Machu Picchu, and embark on your last adventure by visiting the historic sanctuary.

-On the Inca Trail, you will traverse lush tropical jungles and witness diverse and exotic flora and fauna.
-You will ascend and descend many steps, stopping at different sites.
+On the Inca Trail, you’ll pass through lush cloud forests and witness a wide variety of exotic flora and fauna.
+You’ll go up and down many stone steps, stopping at different spots along the way.

 You will visit amazing archaeological sites and Inca ruins such as Runkurakay, Sayacmarca, Phuyupatamarca, and Wiñay Wayna.
 However, the highlight comes when you approach the majestic Inca citadel of Machu Picchu through the Sun Gate, known as Inti Punku.
 From there, you will witness an unparalleled panoramic view of the citadel, with its terraced landscapes and magnificently preserved Inca constructions.